-Patient and public involvement (PPI) in health and social care is research being carried out ‘with’ or ‘by’ members of the public, rather than ‘to’, ‘about’ or ‘for’ them.
+The NIHR defines public involvement in research as, “research being carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.
 It is an active partnership between patients, carers and members of the public with researchers that influences and shapes research”.
 (From NIHR Briefing Notes).